GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

     individuals from the Bitcoin community.

     1. Navigate to Glacier's Keybase profile at [keybase.io/glacierprotocol](https://keybase.io/glacierprotocol).
-    2. Click the string of 16 letters and numbers, formatted "XXXX XXXX XXXX XXXX" next to the key icon.
+    2. Click the string of 16 letters and numbers, formatted "XXXX XXXX XXXX XXXX", next to the key icon.
     3. In the pop-up that appears, right-click the link reading "this key" and select "Save Link As..." or "Download Linked File As...".
     4. Name the file "glacier.asc".